Raetihi Branch: Operation

 The line fulfilled its intended purpose to carry timber to markets further afield, with large quantities railed in the branch's early years.
 As the forests were removed, land became available for farming and agriculture became important to the line's economic fortunes.
 Livestock was of particular seasonal importance.
 Passenger trains did not operate, but passenger carriages were attached to goods services to create what were known as mixed trains.
 A 1930 Royal Commission into the state of New Zealand's railway network recommended the termination of passenger services, but this was not actually done until 16 December 1951.
 Another Royal Commission had taken place in 1950, but the line had remarkably been excluded.

 By the late 1950s, timber traffic had declined sharply, and road transport was creating strong competition for the branch line.
-Maintenance on the line had been deferred as it was not seen as a necessity or financially justifiable, but as repairs became more necessary, the line's future was put under review in 1967.
+From 1965, speed was limited to 15 mph, because maintenance on the line had been deferred; it was not seen as a necessity or financially justifiable, but as repairs became more necessary, the line's future was put under review in 1967.
 Financial losses had been steadily increasing, and the review called for closure of the line.
 Accordingly, this took place on 1 January 1968.